 **Below, you will find more detailed reviews, but you can also click the links above to see current prices and read customer reviews on Amazon.

 Knowing exactly what to look for in a great espresso machine will allow you to have the best results.
 It would also ensure that you are making a smart purchase.
 You also want to make sure that you are making truly delicious espresso, so let's get into it.

 The durability of anything you purchase should be your top priority.
 You wouldn’t want to spend so much on something only for it to end up breaking after just a couple of uses.
 How durable your machine should depend on how often you would be using it.

 If you foresee that you would be using it almost the whole day, then getting one which is professional-grade.
 However, if you’ll only be using it once a day, you can get away with buying a cheaper one.

 The capabilities that you would want your machine to have depends on how much you are willing to put an effort.
-These capabilities include having a grinder, a milk frother, and being able to boil water.
+These capabilities include having a blade grinder or a burr grinder, a milk frother, and being able to boil hot water.
 Among all these, I personally think that having a machine with a grinder is most important.

 This would save you from having to buy pre-ground beans which can give you coffee with inferior taste and smell.
 The milk frother is something that most could live without especially if you don't really like milk on your espresso, but a water boule is essential.

 Aside from all these making capabilities, I also recommend that you look for a machine which is multifunctional.
 Wouldn't it be great to get an espresso machine and a cappuccino machine in just one purchase?